-Under international law, states have an obligation to recognise and to render aid or assistance to the illegal situation created by Israeli settlements - yet many states continue to allow imports from settlements and permit their companies to operate on occupied Palestinian land.
+Under international law, states have an obligation not to recognise nor to render aid or assistance to the illegal situation created by Israeli settlements – yet many states continue to allow imports from settlements and permit their companies to operate on occupied Palestinian land.

 The vast majority of states, including all EU member states, publicly acknowledge Israeli settlements as illegal under international law and have been nearly unanimous in their condemnation of the settlement project.